What Exactly is “Normal Wear and Tear”?

 Normal Wear and Tear: Light wear, minor scuffs on wood floors, slight carpet fraying, and areas of discoloration in high-traffic zones.

-Damage: Large stains, burns, deep gouges, or pet-related damage.
+Damage: Large stains caused by a tenant, burns, deep gouges, or pet-related damage.

 Doors and Windows